 Engineering Business in Bergen County, NJ (AAES Engineering, Inc.)

-The majority owner of this business was in his 60's and ready to transition into retirement and the minority partner was 50.
+The majority owner of this business was in his 60's and ready to transition into retirement, and the minority partner was 50.
 They agreed that the best way to move forward entailed identifying a buyer who would retain the services of the minority partner.
 We were able to introduce several potential buyers who could agree to this stipulation and, as a result, received multiple offers on the business.
-The best offer came from a large construction company with multiple offices that wanted to expand their capacity by providing engineering services.
+The best offer came from a large construction company with numerous offices that wanted to expand its capacity by providing engineering services.
 The buyers provided an employment agreement for the minority partner with terms that satisfied all parties.